tudelft/AE4353-Y24/README.md

 ## Usage
 To use this project, follow the steps below:

+1. If you haven't already created and added an SSH key, please follow the instructions starting from Step 5b in the [Windows](#windows) section for detailed guidance on how to do so.
+    > ⚠️ Windows users should use the **Ubuntu** terminal for these steps.

+2. Ensure your Git credentials are set up correctly for use in DevContainers by following the guidelines provided [here](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials).
+This process includes:

+   - **Configuring SSH Keys:** Make sure your SSH keys are correctly set up on your local machine.
+   - **Sharing SSH Keys with DevContainers:** The guide explains how to forward your local SSH agent to the DevContainer, allowing the DevContainer to use your local SSH keys.

+   By following these steps, you will be able to push changes to your repositories without encountering a `git@github.com: Permission denied (publickey)` error when using the `git push origin` command in the Visual Studio Code terminal inside the container.
+Properly configuring your Git credentials ensures smooth and uninterrupted access to your repositories without needing to repeatedly authenticate.

+    > ⚠️ Windows users should use the **Ubuntu** terminal for this and follow the instructions for Linux.

+    > 💡 **Note:** If you followed the guide for setting up your SSH key in the [Windows](#windows) section, your `<your ssh key>` will be `id_rsa`.

-1. Clone the public `AE4353-Y24` repository and create a private version for your use by following the steps outlined [here](private_repo.md).
+3. Clone the public `AE4353-Y24` repository and create a private version for your use by following the steps outlined [here](private_repo.md).
-	> ⚠️ **For Windows users:** Use the **Ubuntu** terminal for this.
+	> ⚠️ Windows users should use the **Ubuntu** terminal for this.

-2. Set up and mount a dataset folder by following these steps:
+4. Set up and mount a dataset folder by following these steps:

 	a. `cd` into a directory to host the dataset folder.